Prices, Profits, Proxies, and Production: Setup

 We study identification in settings in which an analyst observes many realizations of certain values of the restricted profit maximization problem as prices vary.
 In the most general version, we observe noisy measurements of restricted profits, which are the values of the restricted problem.
 Specifically, we consider the setup

-where $\rand{\y}_{-z}$ is observed,\footnote{We use bold font for random variables and vectors and regular font for their realizations.} $\rands{\eta}$ is unobserved measurement error, and $\rand{\e}$ is unobservable productivity level.
+where $\rands{\pi}_r$ and $\rand{\y}_{-z}$ are observed,\footnote{We use bold font for random variables and random vectors and regular font for their realizations.} $\rands{\eta}$ is unobserved measurement error, and $\rand{\e}$ is unobservable productivity level.
 For each component of $\rand{\p}_{z}$, the analyst either observes the corresponding price, or more generally observes a price proxy $\rand{x}_j$ that is linked to the unobserved price by the relationship $\rand{p}_{z,j} = g_j(\rand{x}_j, \tilde{\rand{x}})$, where $\tilde{\rand{x}}$ consists of some control variables.
 We provide further examples and discussion of such proxies in Section~\ref{sec:homog}.

-As an example of observables for cost minimization of hospitals \citep{bilodeau2000hospital}, the analyst observes total cost (possibly measured with error) on variable inputs $\y_{z}$ (labor, supplies, food for patients, drugs, and energy), input prices or input-price proxies, fixed outputs (inpatient car and outpatient visits), and the fixed inputs (number of physicians and capital).
-We emphasize that we do not need to observe the quantities $\rand{\y}_{z}$ of the flexibly chosen variables.\footnote{As discussed in the introduction, for additional data sets, see \citet{nerlove63,roberts1996output,costelectricityKira2007,foster2008reallocation,epple2010new, doraszelski2013r, combes2017production,albouy2018housing}, and \citet{burke2019sell}.}
+As an example of observables for cost minimization of hospitals \citep{bilodeau2000hospital}, the analyst observes total cost on variable inputs $\rand{\y}_{z}$ (labor, supplies, food for patients, drugs, and energy), input prices or input-price proxies, fixed outputs (inpatient care and outpatient visits), and the fixed inputs (number of physicians and capital).
+We emphasize that we do not need to observe the quantities $\rand{\y}_{z}$ of the flexibly chosen variables.\footnote{As discussed in the introduction, for additional data sets, see \citet{nerlove63,roberts1996output,costelectricityKira2007,foster2008reallocation,epple2010new, doraszelski2013r,albouy2018housing,burke2019sell}, and \citet{combes2017production}.}

 Now we turn to the description of the sources of variation in our setup.
-Although we do not fully flesh out an equilibrium model incorporating selection we provide an informal discussion of these forces.
-First, prices vary because of variation across markets.
+Although we do not fully flesh out an equilibrium model incorporating selection, we provide an informal discussion of these forces.
+First, prices can vary across markets due to variation in endowments or the income or tastes of consumers.
 Our results apply when an analyst observes a single firm from each market, and has observations from many markets.
 Our results also apply when an analyst observes multiple firms in each market.
 We focus on the former case to simplify presentation, so that we can avoid market-level subscripts.

-To further describe why prices can vary, suppose in each market a consumer facing prices $\p$, income $m$, and with preferences $\xi$ has net demand $y^d_j(p,m,\xi)$ for each of the $j$ flexibly chosen goods.
-Given a restricted variable $\yr$, let $y_{j}(y_{-z},\p_z,\e)$ denote the net supply of the flexibly chosen variable $j$ for a firm of type $\e$ and facing prices $\p_z$.
-In each market, market clearing for the $j$-th good is then written